 Unlike financial based capitalization forms of business where financial capital is up front attribute, labor based forms of capitalization must be able to have access and acquire the labor which is an ongoing attribute.

 The third form of capitalization is those businesses that have intangible requirements.
-In effect, these businesses have to have certain rights via patents, copyrights and certifications in order to generate revenue or fulfil the goals of the operation.
+In effect, these businesses have to have certain rights via patents, copyrights and certifications in order to generate revenue or fulfill the goals of the operation.
 These rights are acquired through contractual agreement over time.
 The key is that these rights give an advantage over competition.
 Ultimately, customers prefer this advantage to serve them in some way.
 The one underlying attribute of intangible based capitalization is that this is generally a time derivative and not necessarily instantly invested.
 However, the value is long term and essential to fulfil the primary goal or goals of any intangible based operation.

 A final note, the labor and intangible forms of capitalization are generally not reflected in the capital section of the balance sheet.
 The capital section of the balance sheet typically refers to financial forms of capitalization.
 Labor and intangible forms of capitalization are sometimes referred to as ‘off sheet assets or equity’.